Skip to main content

 • Are sick

-If you’re feeling nervous about getting a shot, try these tips to help you stay relaxed:
+If you’re feeling nervous about getting vaccinated, try these tips to help you stay relaxed:

 • Take deep breaths.